Materials-Data-Science-and-Informatics/somesy/README.md

     hooks:
       - id: somesy
 ```

+> **Note**
+>
+> Please add the latest version of Somesy to your project.
+You can update the version of Somesy in your config file now and later to use the newest versions as they become available.

 Note that `pre-commit` gives `somesy` the [staged](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) version of files,
 so when using `somesy` with pre-commit, keep in mind that